 We paid 350thb plus 150thb deposit for the key for an ensuite double room.
 The receptionist rarely looked up from her phone in her dealings with us but returned our key deposit without prompting next morning.

 The first thing we noticed was we didn’t have a bathroom, though it was quickly found hiding on the balcony.
 Six floors up Deirdre didn’t much like this.
 I wasn’t keen either.
-To get to the bathroom meant leaving our room through the balcony door that could not be closed properly from outside, leaving a gap for any lurking mozzies to enter.
+To get to the bathroom meant leaving our room through the balcony door that could not be closed properly from outside, leaving a gap for any lurking mozzies to enter (we have since discovered mosquitoes that bite humans prefer to fly at heights under 25 ft).
 Another door leads to the shower and toilet.
 In between is the sink with a good view in three directions, though not of the river.

 The room itself is sizeable, furnished with quite comfortable twin beds – though the pillows are a bit too plump for us – a dressing table with a horribly stained chair, while a broken TV and a working fan occupied the only two plug sockets in the room.
 Another fan on the ceiling didn’t work.
 The wifi worked well in the outside reception area, where there is tables and chairs, but didn’t reach up to the 6th floor.
 There is a lift.